OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

       ![The completed redirects in the application registration](/assets/ui-completed-redirects.png)

-**Note**: The `brk-multihub://localhost:3000` redirect is used when running in native hosts like Outlook on Windows or Mac.
-NAA is required on native hosts.
-The `https://localhost:3000/taskpane.html` takspane redirect is used when running in a browser where NAA is not used.

 For more information on how to register your application, see [Register an application with the Microsoft Identity Platform](https://learn.microsoft.com/graph/auth-register-app-v2).

 ### Configure the sample